women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Family History

 Therefore, when personal health information such as breast cancer family history becomes available, you must share it with your healthcare professional.
-We must emphasize that everyone should focus on what we can control, not what we can’t.
+We must emphasize that everyone should focus on what we can control, rather than what we cannot.
 Appropriate screening tests and lifestyle choices are steps toward good breast health.

 Let us work together this month to make breast cancer awareness a priority!